c0ld-w4ter/you-fm/TechnicalSpecification_AIDailyBriefingAgent.md

 * **Goal:** Convert the final text script into an audio file and deliver it to Google Drive.
 * **Tasks:**
     1. Implement `tts_generator.generate_audio()`.
-    2. Implement `uploader.upload_to_drive()`.
+    2. Implement `uploader.upload_to_s3()`.
     3. Modify `main.py` to orchestrate the text-to-audio-to-upload pipeline, removing the local file save.
 * **Test Plan:**
-    * **Unit Tests:** Mock the API clients for ElevenLabs and Google Drive.
-Assert that the clients are called with the correct data (script text, API keys, audio data, folder ID).
+    * **Unit Tests:** Mock the API clients for ElevenLabs and Amazon S3.
+Assert that the clients are called with the correct data (script text, API keys, audio data, bucket name).
-    * **Manual Test:** Run `python main.py` and verify a new MP3 file appears in the target Google Drive folder and that its audio content is correct.
+    * **Manual Test:** Run `python main.py` and verify a new MP3 file appears in the target S3 bucket and that its audio content is correct.

 ### **Milestone 4: Cloud Migration & Deployment**